pragnakalpdev59/ride-quality-csv-to-rdf/README.md

   - Additional files in the `rdf_handling` directory are used for creating combined triple files, although their use case is currently undeveloped.

 - **Output Folder:**
-  - Automatically created if it does not exist, to store generated RDF files.
+  - Automatically created to store generated RDF files if it does not exist.

-Note: `file_upload()` function is currently commented out, intended for simulating communication between the vehicle and aggregation point via a Flask API.
+Note: The `file_upload()` function is currently commented out, intended for simulating communication between the vehicle and aggregation point via a Flask API.
 In IoT implementations, communication handling would differ.

 ### 4. Flask API

-This folder is designed to reside on the main server hosting the website `https://roadsemantics.in/`.
+This folder is designed to reside on the website's main server [Road Semantics](https://roadsemantics.in/).
 It facilitates the transmission of updated RDF files and text files from the aggregation point to the server.

 ## Conclusion